The Muppets: 1980s–1990s: Subsequent projects

 Following The Muppet Movie were The Great Muppet Caper and The Muppets Take Manhattan, released in 1981 and 1984, respectively.
 Collectively, the three films received four Academy Award nominations.
 The Muppet Show ended its five-season run in 1981.
 In 1983, Henson debuted Fraggle Rock, which aired on HBO in the United States until 1987.

-In 1989, Henson entered negotiations with Michael Eisner and The Walt Disney Company, in which the latter would acquire Jim Henson Productions and, in turn, the Muppets.
+In 1989, Henson entered negotiations with Michael Eisner and the Walt Disney Company, in which Disney would acquire Jim Henson Productions and, in turn, the Muppets.
 Disney expressed interest in purchasing the company for $150 million.
 Eisner was also interested in acquiring the Sesame Street Muppet characters, but Henson declined that proposal, considering it a "non-starter" for the deal.
-An "agreement in principle" for the acquisition was publicly announced by Disney and Henson at the Disney-MGM Studios theme park in Walt Disney World on August 28, 1989, along with plans for Muppets-themed attractions to debut at that park and at Disneyland the following year.
+An "agreement in principle" for the acquisition was publicly announced by Disney and Henson at the Disney-MGM Studios theme park in Walt Disney World Resort on August 28, 1989, along with plans for Muppets-themed attractions to debut at that park and Disneyland the following year.
+In anticipation of the acquisition, the television special The Muppets at Walt Disney World premiered on May 6, 1990.

-However, the proposed merger was cancelled after Henson's death in 1990.
-Nevertheless, Disney initiated a licensing agreement with Jim Henson Productions to continue developing Muppets attractions.
+However, the proposed merger was cancelled after Henson's death on May 16, 1990.
+Nevertheless, Disney initiated a licensing agreement with Jim Henson Productions to continue developing Muppets attractions and the use of the characters within the Disney theme parks.
 The following year, Muppet*Vision 3D debuted at Disney–MGM Studios, the only attraction successfully developed from the original plans.
-Disney also co-produced the fourth and fifth Muppets films, The Muppet Christmas Carol (1992), which featured Michael Caine as Ebenezer Scrooge, and Muppet Treasure Island (1996), with Jim Henson Productions.
-The characters subsequently starred in Muppets Tonight, which aired from 1996 to 1998; and a sixth film, Muppets from Space, released by Columbia Pictures in 1999.
+Walt Disney Pictures also co-produced the fourth and fifth Muppets films, The Muppet Christmas Carol (1992) and Muppet Treasure Island (1996), with Jim Henson Productions.
+The characters subsequently starred in Muppets Tonight, which aired on ABC from 1996 to 1998; and a sixth film, Muppets from Space, released by Columbia Pictures in 1999.